syfly007/darknet/README.md

 For training Yolo based on other models ([DenseNet201-Yolo](https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/densenet201_yolo.cfg) or [ResNet50-Yolo](https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/resnet50_yolo.cfg)), you can download and get pre-trained weights as showed in this file: https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/partial.cmd
 If you made you custom model that isn't based on other models, then you can train it without pre-trained weights, then will be used random initial weights.

 ## When should I stop training:

-Usually sufficient 2000 iterations for each class(object), but not less than number of training images and not less than 6000 iterations in total.
+Usually sufficient 2000 iterations for each class(object), but not less than 4000 iterations in total.
 But for a more precise definition when you should stop training, use the following manual:

 1. During training, you will see varying indicators of error, and you should stop when no longer decreases **0.XXXXXXX avg**: